freedom07/eecs/04_복소함수학/README.md

 책: [Complex Variable](https://product.kyobobook.co.kr/detail/S000002607395)

 # 1. The complex plane
-1. The complex Numbers and the complex plane
+1. The complex numbers and the complex plane
 2. Some Geometry
 3. Subsets of the plane
 4. Functions and Limits